-Admission to Hood College is offered on the basis of a student's academic preparation, demonstrated commitment to personal and educational development, and potential for intellectual growth as a college student.
-These qualities are assessed through evaluation of the student's application for admission.
+Admission to Hood College is offered on the basis of a student's academic preparation, demonstrated commitment to personal and educational development and potential for intellectual growth as a college student.
+These qualities are assessed through evaluation of the student's application for admission, previous academic record and standardized admission test scores.